 To maximize benefits from a business savings account, businesses should strategically balance between savings and checking accounts, understand the implications of interest rates and fees, and follow best practices for account management and review.
 Regularly reviewing the account, utilizing online tools, and building a relationship with the bank can also prove beneficial.

-Q: What are some tips for managing a Business Savings Account effectively?
+Q: What are some tips for managing a business savings account effectively?

 Effectively managing a business savings account involves regular review of the account to ensure it still meets business needs, utilization of online and mobile banking tools for convenient account monitoring, building a relationship with the bank for better service and potentially more favorable terms, and setting up alerts for low balances, large transactions, or other important account activities.